FarnazMotamed/RedWine-Dataset-with-R/README.md

 My favorite quote:
 "If you are looking for a career where your services will be in high demand, you should find something where you provide a scarce, complementary service to something that is getting ubiquitous and cheap.
 So what’s getting ubiquitous and cheap?
 Data.
 And what is complementary to data?
 Analysis"
 — Hal Varian, UC Berkeley, Chief Economist at Google

+“Anyone who tries to make you believe that he knows all about wines is obviously a fake.”
+― Leon Adams, The Commonsense Book of Wine

+“I cook with wine, sometimes I even add it to the food.”
+― W.C.
+Fields, circa 1930’s

+“One should always be drunk.
+That’s all that matters…But with what?
+With wine, with poetry, or with virtue, as you chose.
+But get drunk.”
+― Charles Baudelaire, circa 1850s